WilliamsPaleoLab/Geography523/Wk5_RNeotoma/G920Lab5_NeotomaR_Exercise.md

      ylab = "Proportion of Hemlock",          xlab = "Years Before Present")
 ```

-And we can now see how rapidly the *Tsuga* decline affects the northeastern United States and Canada.
+We should now be able to see the well-known rapid decline of *Tsuga* in northeastern United States and Canada.
 Note the large number of "zero" points.
 It's also worth noting that there are a number of records that are only in Radiocarbon years.
 This is critically important, given the offset between radiocarbon and calendar years.
-(We and others are actively in the process of uploading new calendar-year age models to Neotoma).
-The plot looks somewhat different if we separate radiocarbon years from other date types:
+(We and others are actively uploading new calendar-year age models to Neotoma).
+The plot looks somewhat different if we separate sites with radiocarbon-year chronologies from other date types:

 ```r
 plot(hemlock_all,